Wei Fenghe: Downfall

-On August 31, when a reporter asked Wu Qian, spokesperson of the Ministry of National Defense, about the whereabouts of Wei Fenghe, Wu stated that the Chinese military "will investigate every case and crack down on every corrupt official.
+On 31 August 2023, when a reporter asked Wu Qian, spokesperson of the Ministry of National Defense, about the whereabouts of Wei Fenghe, Wu stated that the Chinese military "will investigate every case and crack down on every corrupt official.
 The Chinese military governs according to the law, and shows zero tolerance of corruption."
 At the 74th National Day of China celebrations on September 23, Wei and Li Shangfu were absent from the event.
 Rumors regarding Wei's purge due to the ongoing corruption in the PLA's Rocket Force intensified after his name was not featured in Xinhua News Agency's article listing more than 130 senior Chinese politicians.
 In May 2024, at the funeral of former Vice Chairman of the Standing Committee of the National People's Congress Uyunqimg, a wreath under the name of Wei was present at the funeral, leading to assumptions that he escaped the ongoing anti-corruption purge within the Rocket Force.
 However, on 27 June 2024, the CCP Politburo announced that both Wei and Li Shangfu have been expelled from the party for "disciplinary and law violations", and their cases have been referred to the military's legal organisations for criminal prosecution, with Wei being accused of accepting unauthorised gifts and large amounts of money in exchange for using his power to obtain benefits for others.
 Both men were stripped of their rank of general.
 Some of the accusations made against Wei are unique to his case and are known for being used against high-level CCP members who had defected to the Kuomintang in the past.

+On 7 May 2026, Wei was sentenced to death with a two-year reprieve over accepting bribes, and no further commutation or parole will be allowed after their penalties are commuted to life imprisonment upon the expiration of the two-year reprieve period.
+On 8 May 2026, the People's Liberation Army Daily posted an editorial which stated "The military wields the gun and there must be no one who harbours disloyalty to the party" and added "As senior party and military leaders, Wei and Li showed a collapse of faith and a loss of loyalty, betraying their original aspirations and missions and abandoning party principles".
+It added that Wei and Li had betrayed the trust and expectations of the CCP Central Committee and the Central Military Commission, "severely polluted the political environment of the military, and caused immense damage to the party’s cause, national defence, military construction and the image of senior leaders".